andrequeiroz/baby.names/README.md

 Python 2.x script that downloads and parses the raw files from the [SSA website](http://www.ssa.gov/oact/babynames/limits.html) of the American Government.
 The script also creates (if needed) and populates a [Postgres](https://www.postgresql.org) data base with the american baby names registration log over the years.

-I'm definitely not pleased with the processing time!
-I'll work on it in a near future.

 ## Table structure

 **states**